 Thus, surveys distributed via social media profit from this downtime because they naturally intercept people at the right time, when they are the most available.
 This consequently eliminates the intrusive aspect of traditional methods (telephone surveys, intercept surveys, or email).

-The majority of homes have abandoned traditional landline telephones in favour of cell phones.
+The majority of homes have abandoned traditional landline telephones in favor of cell phones.
 According to a National Center for Health Statistics study from 2016, 54.9% of American households didn’t have a landline but had at least one cell phone.
 The decline in landline use is a hard blow for telephone surveys.
 For instance, the Gallup Poll Social Series (a set of public opinion surveys designed to monitor U.S. adults’ views on numerous social, economic, and political topics) revealed that phone surveys generated a 7% response rate in 2017 compared to a 28% response rate in 1997 in the United States.

 In addition to low response rates, phone surveys encounter another inconvenience: their participants over-represent certain clientele profiles.
 Seniors, stay-at-home moms, and the unemployed tend to be over-represented in telephone surveys.
 Traditional firms thus compensate for the free fall in response rates in telephone surveys by taking refuge on web panels (with contests, raffles, rewards, etc.).
 However, this kind of material motivation results in attracting participants known as “compers,” which can distort the veracity of the results.

 Equally, in France, we observe stagnation in the number of landlines across the country: 36.9 million in 2017.
 The amount of Facebook users in France has now caught up to 38 million.
 Social networks are in the midst of an evolution contrary to that of landlines.
-With 169.5 million Facebook users in the United States (which represents over half the population) and 381 million in Europe in 2018, social media is officially THE new communication mean.
+With 169.5 million Facebook users in the United States (which represents over half the population) and 381 million in Europe in 2018, social media is officially THE new communication means.
 Even seniors have adopted this new channel: in 2018, 84% of people over 55 were on Facebook.
 These numbers indicate the vast proliferation of social media in everyday life, as well as the way phone surveys are losing efficiency.

 Another advantage of social media is the ability to target a specific population.
 This obviously takes into account age and gender, but also interests, language, geographical area (even down to a kilometer) etc. By surveying consumers virtually, it is possible to establish trade areas that encompass all the different participants’ respective geographic locations.
 The inherent precision of targeting allows for participants to be surveyed on topics that intrinsically concern and interest them.

 Numerous studies exhibit the importance citizens place on retailers and commercial offerings in their local area.
 According to a 2017 study from the French organization Centre-Ville en Mouvement (Downtown in Motion), 97% of the population believed the vitality of their downtown core depended on its commercial offering.
-89% of participants felt personally concerned with the topic, and 78% wanted to be more involved in their neighbourhood’s development.
+89% of participants felt personally concerned with the topic, and 78% wanted to be more involved in their neighborhood’s development.

 When it comes to the sustainability of an area as a communal living space, survey participants can be more than spectators.
 With the help of geolocalized surveys, they become active members of their communities.
-Furthermore, this commercial democracy has an apparent positive impact on the individual.
+Furthermore, this commercial democracy has an apparently positive impact on the individual.
 A 2012 Harvard study brought this phenomenon to light, demonstrating that sharing information activates a part of our brain related to pleasure and decision-making.
-Given these findings, residents feel affected by the development of their neighbourhoods, and are thus more inclined to share their opinions.
+Given these findings, residents feel affected by the development of their neighborhoods, and are thus more inclined to share their opinions.

 The ability to survey various profiles is a major asset in a company’s client acquisition strategy.
 These strategic targets include: